hpc-maths/samurai/doc/source/tutorial/interval.rst

 As stressed before, there are some contraints on the grid representation allowed by |project|.

-Since the grid is made up by a set of intervals defined by the cell numbering on a given cell, the possible coordinates are fixed.
+Since the extremal values for each interval (and thus the cells) are constrained to be integers and the corresponding real coordinates are reconstructed from these values via :math:`\Delta x `, the latter will take only certains values following this principle.
+Therefore, not every real coordinate can be represented with this system.

 Suppose we are considering level 1 with associated step :math:`\Delta x = 0.5` for a 1D problem.
 It is therefore impossible by definition to have a cell at this level with center at :math:`\frac{1}{3}`.